Trading Strategies Generated Pathwise by Functions of Market Weights: Trading strategies generated in pathwise sense

-\begin{rem} In order to define a pathwise functional It\^o integral and be able to use pathwise functional It\^o formulas, we need a sufficiently smooth (in general, at least $\mathbb{C}^{1, 2}[0, T]$) functional, and an integrand which can be cast in the form of a vertical derivative of this functional.
-Thus, thanks to the above definition, we can always apply the pathwise functional It\^o formula (Theorem~\ref{thm: pathwise Ito}) to the functional $G$ as in Definition~\ref{def: RF} above, and get another expression for the so-called ``Gamma functional" $\Gamma^G(\cdot)$ in \eqref{Def: gamma}; namely,
+\begin{rem} In order to define a pathwise F{\"o}llmer-It\^o integral and be able to use the pathwise It\^o calculus, we need a sufficiently smooth (in general, at least $\mathbb{C}^{2, 1}$) function $G$, and an integrand which can be cast in the form of a derivative $\nabla G$ of this function in the manner of \eqref{Def: AI}.
+Thus, thanks to the above definition, we can always apply the pathwise It\^o formula (Theorem~\ref{Thm : Ito formula}) to the function $G$ as in Definition~\ref{def: RF} above, and obtain another expression for the so-called ``Gamma function" $\Gamma^G(\cdot)$ in \eqref{Def: gamma}; namely,